Fast calculation of Gaussian Process multiple-fold cross-validation residuals and their covariances: Fast multiple-fold cross-validation

-Besides this, as a by-product of Theorem~\ref{thm1} (in the limiting case of LOO, see Remark~\ref{rk_LOO}), we represent on Figure~\ref{xiong_CorrLOO} the correlations between the LOO prediction residual at the leftmost location versus the LOO residuals at the other locations.
+As a by-product of Propostion~\ref{thm1} (in the limiting case of LOO, see Remark~\ref{rk_LOO}), we represent on Figure~\ref{xiong_CorrLOO} the correlations between the LOO prediction residual at the leftmost location versus the LOO residuals at the other locations in the settings of the opening example from Figure~\ref{xiong_preds}.

 A first interesting thing that we would like to stress here is that correlation with the LOO prediction residual at the second location is negative, with a value below $-0.5$.
 While such a negative correlation between successive LOO residuals does not materialize with the actual prediction errors at these two locations, an illustration of this effect can be seen on the upper panel of Figure~\ref{xiong_preds} when looking at the fourth and fifth locations.
 Coming back to Figure~\ref{xiong_CorrLOO}, after the second location the correlation goes back to positive but with a smaller magnitude and subsequently appear to continue with a damped oscillation until stationing around zero.
 As we will see in Section~3, accounting for these correlations is instrumental in producing suitable QQ-plots from cross-validation residuals.
 Let us now turn to a further example focusing on multiple-fold cross-validation.